The Mauritius Command: Plot summary

-Boadicea sails through the night to check Île de la Passe, to see it under French control, then chases Manche and Vénus in a vain attempt to separate them.
-After contacting Pullings, who has the guns of Windham aboard Emma, Aubrey believes his fortunes have changed.
-Then Captain Corbett re-joins at St Denis, with HMS Africaine.
-Chasing the French during the night, Africaine clashes with the Astrée and the French Iphigenie.
-The encounter goes badly, and Corbett is killed during the fight after being wounded, possibly by his own oppressed men.
+Boadicea sails through the night to Île de la Passe only to find it under French control, then chases Manche and Vénus in a vain attempt to separate them.
+After contacting Tom Pullings, who has moved the guns of Windham aboard Emma, Jack believes his fortunes have changed.
+Captain Corbett re-joins at Saint Denis in command of HMS Africaine.
+Chasing the French during the night, Africaine clashes with the Astrée and the captured Iphigenia.
+The encounter goes badly, and Corbett is mortally wounded during the fight, possibly by his own oppressed men.
 The French capture the Africaine, but leave it dismasted when the Boadicea bears down on them; Astrée refuses an engagement.
-Joined by the Otter and Staunch, the flotilla reaches La Réunion where refit of the Africaine is the Commodore's top priority.
+Joined by the Otter and Staunch, the flotilla returns to La Réunion where the Commodore hastens to refit Africaine.

 Maturin and Bonden return from Mauritius with news that HMS Bombay is nearby, in a running fight with both the French Vénus and Victor.
-The Boadicea engages the French ships.
-Aubrey makes use of volunteer crew from the refitting HMS Africaine to board and capture Bombay and Vénus.
-During the encounter the French Commodore Hamelin is killed.
-Aubrey plans how to finish the battle, once the remaining French ships will be ready to sail, and his ships are ready to fight again, when they reach Mauritius.
-Keating is equally ready.
-The Emma nears the Boadicea, with many other British sails in view.
-Tom Pullings comes aboard with the Gazette announcing the birth of a son to Sophia.
-Aubrey is ecstatic at the news.
-Then he opens Admiral Bertie's letter ordering him to join the fleet at Rodriguez, where he will be on HMS Illustrious, and the Army led by General Abercrombie.
-The final invasion, based on Aubrey and Keating's original plan, is almost without bloodshed.
-The French capitulate after being given honourable terms.
+The Boadicea engages the French ships, with Jack making use of eager volunteers from the Africaine to board and capture Bombay and Vénus.
+During the encounter the French Commodore, Hamelin, is killed.
+While waiting for repairs, Aubrey and Keating devise a plan to finish the battle with the remaining French frigates.
+Suddenly the Emma signals the Boadicea that many other British sails are on the horizon, and Jack realizes Admiral Bertie has arrived to supersede his command.
+Tom Pullings comes aboard with a copy of the Naval Gazette announcing the birth of a son to Sophia; Jack is ecstatic at the news.
+He then opens Bertie's letter ordering him to join the fleet at Rodrigues, where he will command HMS Illustrious, and the Army led by General Abercrombie.
+Jack is disappointed that he will no longer have the honor of leading the fleet, but accepts the orders with magnanimity, to Bertie's surprise.
+The final invasion of Mauritius, based on Aubrey and Keating's original plan, is an overwhelming victory, and the French surrender after being given honourable terms.

-Maturin finds that Clonfert, at the military hospital in Port Louis since the battle, has committed suicide, unable to face Jack Aubrey, whom he considers a rival.
-A ceremonial dinner is given at Government House.
-Maturin spreads rumours about Aubrey's father soon to have power in London, via Mr Peters, which rumours are believed by Bertie.
-The Admiral gives Aubrey the honour of taking the dispatches of this success aboard the Boadicea to England.
+Stephen learns from McAdam that Clonfert, at the military hospital in Port Louis, has committed suicide by removing his bandages, unable to face Jack Aubrey.
+Stephen asks McAdam's advice on how to overcome his own recent disaffection and apathy, and McAdam insists that only romantic relationships seem to consistently remedy such maladies.
+A ceremonial dinner is given at Government House on Mauritius.
+Stephen implies in conversation with Mr Peter that Jack's father, General Aubrey, is soon to have significant influence with the Admiralty in London, which rumours are believed by Bertie.
+The Admiral gives Jack the great honour of returning to England carrying the news of the British victory.